hiraqdev/base-django/README.md

 - When you want to use fabric tasks, you need to go to root of your project.
 - When you want to use npm commands, you need to go to `project/` folder and execute npm command inside that folder.

+## Memberships

+I just added new functionalities for membership activities, they are :

+- Register
+- Login

+These codes available at `project/memberships` .
+You can learn how to manage your application's module from this app.